projectglow/glow/docs/source/getting-started.rst

 Please sync the Glow Github repository to your Databricks workspace using `repos <https://docs.databricks.com/repos.html>`_.

-The Glow repo contains a series of notebooks that show how to get started with Glow on Databricks on Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP *coming soon!*).
+The repository contains a series of notebooks that show how to get started with Glow on Databricks on Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP *coming soon!*).
 These include,